NexusForever/NexusForever.Wiki/documentation/command-documentation/character.md

 {% tabs %}
 {% tab title="Method 1" %}
-Invoke the command with the following syntax in either the WildStar game chat, World server console or web console.
+Invoke the command with the following syntax in the WildStar game chat.

 ```
-!character level
+!character level [level]
 ```
 {% endtab %}